Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Energy Infrastructure Expansion Models

 In this section, we review recent contributions to energy infrastructure planning under uncertainty as well as open-source CEM tools.
 For each topic, we summarize the literature in a table to provide a structured overview.
 In all tables, the column ``Solution approach'' specifies the general methodology used for solving instances.
 Some papers reformulate the problem as a large-scale optimization model and solve directly in its extensive form (EF), typically as a linear program (LP), mixed-integer linear program (MILP), mixed-integer second-order cone program (MISOCP), or quadratic program (QP).
 Other studies adopt solution strategies inspired by well-known decomposition paradigms such as the progressive hedging algorithm (PHA), cut-and-column generation (CCG), Benders decomposition (BD), alternating direction method of multipliers (ADMM), or Dantzig-Wolfe (DW) decomposition.

 The column ``Granularity'' indicates the spatio-temporal resolution of the largest instances considered in the corresponding paper.
 On the left side of the $|$ symbol, we report the temporal resolution, number of stages, and number of scenarios (in SPs).
-On the right-hand side, we specify the number of network nodes.
-When available, we also include the planning horizon per scenario.
+On the right-hand side, {we report the number of spatial units (nodes, buses, zones); a value of one denotes a copperplate or single-bus representation.} When available, we also include the planning horizon per scenario.
 For instance, \textit{`1h, 4 stages, 8 5-yr scen.| 1'} denotes that the largest instance has an hourly resolution (1h), is a multistage SP formulated on a scenario tree with 4 stages and 8 scenarios, each scenario spanning 5 years (5$\times$ 8760 hours), and is implemented as a single bus model (1 node).
 Finally, the column ``Key aspects'' describes the distinctive modeling assumptions or methodological contributions of each paper.
 Where necessary, we provide additional descriptions of modeling details in the text.
 Each section also discusses the main cost components and system constraints considered across the literature.